kxue43/dot-files/Debian-README.md

 Don't use Wayland.
 VSCode doesn't work well with it.
 Use Xorg.

+Don't use KDE Plasma.
+Use Gnome Desktop.
+KDE doesn't work well with the integrated terminal of VSCode.
+There's something wrong with its login shell configuration.

 ## Install Nvidia drivers.

 Follow the steps on [Debian wiki](https://wiki.debian.org/NvidiaGraphicsDrivers).